 Alison’s husband knew how badly she wanted to breastfeed successfully, so instead of just telling her to give up and switch to formula, he continued to encourage her!
 To this day, she’s still grateful and largely credits his support as part of her success.

 Alison brings up another great point about your healthcare team.
 “I also talked with my midwife and asked about views on nursing when interviewing pediatricians.
 What I wish I had done before my first baby arrived was to find an IBCLC or two outside of the hospital.
 The one at the hospital I delivered at wasn’t very good, and I was overwhelmed once he was here and I was struggling with supply.” (aside from Samantha: I personally know the lactation consultant at my own hospital and she is EXCELLENT, so this experience won’t be the same for everyone!)

 Bottom line: talk to your pediatrician and let them know your intentions.
 If they don’t support breastfeeding (or give you outdated advice), pass and find someone else.

 Check out your local La Leche League

 Another fantastic resource: La Leche League.
 This international group holds monthly meetings all over the world.
 The leaders are well-vetted and trained (many are certified lactation consultants!) and passionate about their work.
 Check out their group locator to find your local meeting!

 It’s important to know that breastfeeding is supply and demand – if you allow your baby to nurse on demand with lots of skin-to-skin, that will help build and regulate your supply better than anything else.

-This is the most important principle of breastfeeding, so get familiar with it (Check out The Ultimate Breastfeeding Class from Milkology to learn all you need to know about the ins and outs of supply and demand) and use it to your advantage!
+This is the most important principle of breastfeeding, so get familiar with it (Check out this review of The Ultimate Breastfeeding Class, the best online breastfeeding course out there) and use it to your advantage!